ivanvoitovych/tour-of-heroes/step-10.md

 }
 ```

-Now we need to add Update method to our HeroService.
+Now we need to add the `Update` method to our HeroService.

 ```php
 public function Update(HeroModel $hero, callable $callback)